 - played a supporting role in the renaissance of English folk singer Shirley Collins OBE, our patron and friend

-- and along the way, danced at many local pubs, brought smiles to thousands of people, their children and dogs, provided photo-opportunities for tourists of many nations, modelled for a fashion shoot, sung ourselves hoarse, and supported our local brewery, the famous Harvey’s of Lewes (we won’t be druv).
+- and along the way, brought smiles to thousands of people, their children and dogs, provided photo-opportunities for tourists of many nations, modelled for a fashion shoot, sung ourselves hoarse, and supported our local brewery, the famous Harvey’s of Lewes (we won’t be druv).

 We look forward to seeing you in 2018.